quest-bih/image_screening_tool/README.md

 ## Performance

-Those are the current performance metric on the validation dataset, consisting of 10% of the entire dataset that were not used for training of the model.
+The following table summarizes the current performance metric on the validation dataset, consisting of 10% of the entire dataset that were not used for training of the model.
+As the tool is still under development, further updates are planned that will improve the performance of the tool and that will add additional detected classes.

 | class | cases_manual | cases_tool | true_pos | true_neg | false_pos | false_neg | sensitivity | specificity | precision | recall | F1 | accuracy |
 |-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|